jicowan/containerized-hybrid-node/README.md

   tcpEstablishedTimeout: 24h0m0s
 ```

 I also disabled all the healthchecks for the cilium-operator.
-I had to add the following ENVs to the config init container and the cilium agent in the cilium daemonset:
+I added the following ENVs to the config init container and the cilium agent in the cilium daemonset:

 ```yaml
 - name: KUBERNETES_SERVICE_HOST